This information is for patients who want or need to have a Totally Implanted Venous Access Device (TIVAD) inserted.

 The TIVAD insertion

 We will clean your skin and numb it with an injection of local anaesthetic.
-The procedure is carried out under full sterile conditions.
-You will be expected to wear a surgical hat and mask during the procedure and to lay flat and remain still during the procedure.
-You will be made comfortable and relaxed.
-It is necessary to use a specialist ultrasound, which will help locate the most suitable vein.
+The procedure is carried out under fully sterile conditions.
+You will be expected to wear a surgical hat and mask during the procedure, to lie flat and remain still during the procedure.
+You will be made comfortable and helped to relax.
+It is necessary to use a specialist ultrasound which will help locate the most suitable vein.
+Occasionally, it may be necessary to order a chest x-ray, which will confirm the TIVAD is in the correct position before the procedure is completed.

+To implant the TIVAD, it is necessary to create a ‘pocket’ under the skin of your arm or your chest.
+This will require sutures and will leave you with a small scar about 3-5 cm in length.
 A catheter is attached to the TIVAD and tunnelled under the skin once inserted into your vein.
 Once this has been done, you will not have any external parts of the TIVAD visible, but it may be possible to notice a raised area on your body, depending on the location of the device.
+You will have dressings initially to cover the wound and sutures where the pocket has been formed and it is essential to keep these dressings dry when bathing or showering to prevent an infection.

+If the TIVAD is to be used within a couple of days, a special needle will be inserted to allow for pain free access while the pocket is healing.
 Once the sutures have healed, you will be allowed to shower and bathe normally without having to keep the site dry.
 Your blood tests can then be taken from the TIVAD prior to your treatment or for monitoring purposes.
-If you attend external blood clinics it is common for staff to refuse to use your port for blood sampling due to lack of experience.
-It is possible to book into one of the chemotherapy clinics for your pre-treatment bloods if required.
+If you attend external blood clinics it is common for staff to refuse to use your port for blood sampling due to their lack of experience.
+Alternatively you can book into one of the chemotherapy clinics for your pre-treatment bloods if required.

 After the procedure